The Burning Secret

 The Burning Secret (Brennendes Geheimnis) is a 1933 Austrian-German drama film directed by Robert Siodmak and starring Alfred Abel, Hilde Wagener and Hans Joachim Schaufuß.
-It was based on the novella of the same title by Stefan Zweig.
+It was based on the 1913 novella of the same title by Stefan Zweig.
 It was released by the German branch of Universal Pictures.
-It was shot at the EFA Studios in Berlin with sets designed by the art director.
+It was shot at the EFA Studios in Berlin and on location around Ascona in Switzerland.
+The film's sets were designed by the art director Robert A. Dietrich.

 Because of its theme of adultery, the film was attacked by Joseph Goebbels, the Nazi Propaganda Minister.
-The film was remade in 1988.